How To Own a Wood Burning Stove and Why Burning Logs Makes Sense!

 Wood Burning Makes Sense!

-With recession and uncertainties over fuel supplies, there has never been a better time to consider wood burning and the purchase of a wood burning stove.
+With uncertainties over fossil fuel supplies, there has never been a better time to consider wood burning and the purchase of a wood burning stove.
 Even if you pay for your wood it is still far cheaper than conventional fuels such as natural gas, oil or electricity.

 A wood burning stove is far more efficient than an open fire and burning wood is carbon neutral and therefore good for the environment.